 - If you’re simply going to be posting text (like on Twitter), drag a Note box into the correct date.

-- Add the important information as a Caption underneath: credit, URL, platforms you intend to post on and when, headline, copy, etc.
+- Add the important information as a Caption underneath: credit, custom links, platforms you intend to post on and when, headline, copy, etc.

 And you’re done!